 Riffling through paper is important too though.
 You still need to know how to edit a manuscript by hand, like they did in the olden days before tracked changes in Word.
 This involves learning a secret code, the British standard proofreaders’ marks.
 I had previously been put off by this, doubting I would ever have to use them, but being forced to learn BSI5261:2005 was a gateway a new, precise language that can express meaning unambiguously in minimal space.
 Which is what it is for.
 I haven’t got a tattoo, but if I ever do, it might just be one of those marks.

 Besides all that, you need to know everything on the CIEP exam syllabus.
 You get two goes at the exam so my plan last December was to take it without overthinking it, see how I did, and try again if necessary.
-I was thrilled to pass first time, and now I’m a Professional Member of the Chartered Institute of Editing and Proofreading.
+I was thrilled to pass first time, and become a Professional Member, and then in August 2020 an Advanced Professional Member of the Chartered Institute of Editing and Proofreading.

 Whether you’re thinking about qualifying as an editor or working with one: it’s not as terrifying as you think.
 If you’ve been wanting to give it a go, why not try it?